Kapil-Kushwaha/Student-Traning-Internship-Management-Tool/README.md

-# **Student Internship Management System (SIMS)**
+# **Student Tranning & Internship Management Tool (STIMT)**
 ## Description
-STIMS helps manage student data and track internship and training records for students applying for internships in college.
+STIMT helps manage student data and track internship and training records for students applying for internships in college.
 It enables administrators to manage student information, track training and internship applications, and monitor progress.

 # **Tools and Technologies:**
 Frontend: JavaScript, CSS